ProjetsPL/treehouse-theme/collections/_posts/us/best-tv-wall-ideas-how-to-design-it-in-a-living-room.md

 ## The popular choice – a TV wall unit

 It's becoming quite common for many homeowners and interior designers to **have special furniture units designed**.
 It's a solution that allows to maximally use the space available in the room.
-When designing furniture unit with shelves and closets, you might consider to **leave a space for a TV** – turning it into a TV wall unit.
+When designing furniture unit with shelves and closets, you might consider to **leaving a space for a TV** – turning it into a TV wall unit.

-This solution leaves you a plethora of possibilites.
+This solution leaves you a plethora of possibilities.
 A white unit with a **wooden niche** for the TV is definitely an interesting idea.
 You could also arrange a contrasting part on the wall the TV is going to be placed.
 This way, when turned off, the device will be practically invisible.

 {% fig %}